benjamminj/portfolio/content/about.md

 Hi!
 Thanks for reading my little corner of the internet.

 I build large scale frontend web applications, specifically with an eye towards progressive enhancement, accessibility, and simplicity.
-I currently work as a principal frontend engineer at [Panther Labs](https://panther.com/).
+I currently work as a software engineer at [Sublime Security](https://sublimesecurity.com/).

 I'm currently based out of the greater Seattle area where my family and I love the wet winters and beautiful PNW summers.